dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### dead_code_on_catch_subtype

-_Dead code: This on-catch block won’t be executed because '{0}' is a subtype of '{1}' and hence will have been caught already._
+_Dead code: This on-catch block won't be executed because '{0}' is a subtype of '{1}' and hence will have been caught already._

 #### Description